TeacupLion

 What I use for embroidering on minky

-My favorite embroidery supplies for making plush
+My favorite embroidery supplies for making minky plush!

-Embroidery Machine: Janome Memory Craft 200E
+Embroidery Machine: Janome Memory Craft 500E

 Janome MC200E